even4void/aliquote/content/post/isbc31.md

 - there is actually a 70% of failure rates in phase III, whereas it was 20% 10 years ago;
 - reports where 30% of phase III successes are observed actually failed to replicate.

-This motivating illustrations shouod alert the reader that too many RCTs failed to reach a statisfactory level of evidence, and this may largely due to problem with multiple comparisons.
-Bayesian analysis deals with adjustment for multiplicity of testing solely through the assignement of prior probabilities to models or hypotheses.
+This motivating illustrations should alert the reader that too many RCTs failed to reach a satisfactory level of evidence, and this may largely due to problem with multiple comparisons.
+Bayesian analysis deals with adjustment for multiplicity of testing solely through the assignment of prior probabilities to models or hypotheses.

 If we note $X_i \sim N(\mu; 1)$, $i = 1, \dots, m$, a set of predictors, whose correlation is $\rho$, then two cases can be distinguished based on the value of $\rho$:

-- if $\rho = 0$ (independent case), then we can set the critical level at $\alpha / m$ (Bonferroni method);
+- if $\rho = 0$ (independent case), then we can set the critical level at $\alpha / m$ (Bonferonni method);
 - if $\rho > 0$, it can be shown that

 $$ \alpha = \Pr(\max_i X_i > K \mid \mu_1 = \dots = \mu_m = 0) = \mathbb E^Z\left[1-\Phi\left( \frac{K - \sqrt{\rho}Z}{\sqrt{1 - \rho}}\right)^m\right], $$

 where $Z$ and $\Phi$ refer to the standard normal density and CDF.
-When $\rho = 0$, it approximates the Bonferroni solution, and
+When $\rho = 0$, it approximates the Bonferonni solution, and

 $$ \alpha\underset{p\to 1}\rightarrow 1-\Phi(K). $$